bioinfoUQAM/Canadian-cropland-dataset-github/machine_learning/README.md

 conda env create --name envname python=3.8 conda activate envname
 ```
+Then, cd to the directory containing the model and run:

 ```
 python 3DCNN.py
 ```

-Before training the networks, modify the desired image set by changing the training, validation and testing directories:
+Before training the networks, modify the desired image set in the model script by changing the training, validation and testing directories:

 ``` python
 # define the train, validation and test directories and get the image paths (in this case, we are using the RGB data)